GaloisInc/saw-script/doc/manual/manual.md

 code that can then be used for a variety of purposes, including proofs about the properties of the code.

-When the goal is to prove equivalence between some LLVM or Java code and a specification, however, a more declarative approach is sometimes convenient.
+When the goal is to prove equivalence between some LLVM, Java, or MIR code and a specification, however, a more declarative approach is sometimes convenient.
 The following sections describe an approach that combines model extraction and verification with respect to a specification.
 A